 "I don't know whether I've got to do comedy hour or I've got to smile more," Higgs said Thursday.
 "My wife tells me, 'You know, if you would only smile more when you're being interviewed.'
 So I'm really working on that ....
 I don't want people to feel that all I think about is numbers."

-The Angus Reid Institute released the results of a national survey that suggested Higgs, who is seeking a third term, had an approval rating of 30 per cent in New Brunswick, just below Ontario Premier Doug Ford at 31 per cent.
+The independent Angus Reid Institute released the results of a national survey that suggested Higgs, who is seeking a third term, had an approval rating of 30 per cent in New Brunswick — the lowest ranking among all of the premiers.
+The margin of error for the results from New Brunswick was plus or minus six percentage points.

 According to 338Canada, a website that aggregates polling results, the Tories and the Liberals appear to be in a statistical dead heat in the latest seat projections.
 That suggests a minority government is likely if the numbers hold.

-The data, however, also suggest the Liberals were leading in terms of projections for the popular vote, but 338Canada says the Tories have the greatest odds of winning the most seats.
+The data, however, also suggested the Liberals were leading in terms of projections for the popular vote, but 338Canada says the Tories had the greatest odds of winning the most seats.

-In virtually every measure, the Green Party, lead by David Coon, was a distant third, followed by the New Democrats and the People's Alliance of New Brunswick.
+In virtually every measure, the Green Party was a distant third, followed by the New Democrats and the People's Alliance of New Brunswick.

 Higgs has shrugged off the survey results, saying "polls are what they are."

 Jonathan Malloy, a political science professor at Carleton University in Ottawa, said it's not unusual for politicians to talk about softening their image.
-Voter surveys show most people make their decisions about a particular candidate based on their overall impression of the person, not on their policy positions, background or experience, he said.
+Voter surveys show most people make their decisions candidates based on their overall impressions not on policy positions, background or experience, he said.

 "There's a phrase you sometimes hear: 'They want to have a beer with that individual,'" Malloy said, suggesting voters are more likely to support those who appear likable.